nhsengland/it-standards/Services/service-procurement.md

 It is important to engage IT before procuring services.
 See below for additional reasons.
 As a minimum, it is needed to validate new services to ensure a good fit with the strategic technology and service management for NHSEI and X.

-There are three key governance processes that support this.
+There are three or four key governance processes that support this.

-The Architecture Review Board (ARB) meets fortnightly and is made of of senior digital and IT staff across NHSEI, NHS X, HRA and Leadership Academy.
+The _Architecture Review Board (ARB)_ meets fortnightly and is made of of senior digital and IT staff across NHSEI, NHS X, HRA and Leadership Academy.
 There is representation from service, infrastructure, security, IG, data and analytics departments.

-The IT Triage board meets weekly and reiews not only business cases but also any new requests for IT projects, services and applications.
+The _IT Triage board_ meets weekly and reiews not only business cases but also any new requests for IT projects, services and applications.
 The Triage board will generally be able to make a rapid decision on a request and ensure that it moves on to the team best able to deal with the request.
 The Triage board is made up of representatives from all areas of IT.
+Requests for technology engagement can now be made using NHSEI's Service Now customer portal.

 Both of these are managed by the IT PMO team.